-Former Spanish Formula 1 driver Pedro de la Rosa who raced for McLaren, and was the team's test driver when Lewis Hamilton made his debut for the British team in 2007, says Hamilton's ability to manage his tyres during a race is what enables him to "kill" his teammates.
+Former Spanish Formula 1 driver Pedro de la Rosa, who raced for McLaren, and was the team's test driver when Lewis Hamilton made his debut for the British team in 2007, says Hamilton's ability to manage his tyres during a race is what enables him to "kill" his teammates.

 "You can see straight away it took like a couple of runs at Silverstone to get up to speed and set competitive lap times.

-"He has some windows where he's unbeatable when the the compounds are very hard, like in the winter testing, and they don't switch on to temperature."
+"He has some windows where he's unbeatable when the compounds are very hard, like in the winter testing, and they don't switch on to temperature."

 The best example of Hamilton's brilliance came at the Turkish Grand Prix in 2020.
 Despite facing a track surface that offered very little grip, the Englishman was able to find a rhythm and pull away from the field, winning the race by over 30 seconds.